The average salary for a Bursar is $55,190.

 Tell us about your job and pay factors like skills and education Find your market worth with a report tailored to you Negotiate your pay with confidence

 A bursar is often an employee of a university or private school, who is in charge of supervising student enrollment fees, accounts, payments, and reports.
 Bursars can also work on cruise ships and in other environment that involve financial accounts.
 A bursar at a school typically supervises a department, which handles what are often complex and widely varying arrangements.
 The bursar's office typically interfaces and exchanges information with a financial aid department, but is not typically in…Read more

-Supervise the work of assistant bursars and other student financial services staff.
+- Supervise the work of assistant bursars and other student financial services staff.

-Notify students of account status and develop payment plans to help students pay for tuition.
+- Notify students of account status and develop payment plans to help students pay for tuition.

 Skills in Financial Reporting are correlated to pay that is above average.
 Skills that pay less than market rate include Accounting, Account Management, Bill Collections and Accounts Receivable.

 What is the Pay by Experience Level for Bursars?